Simon Dawkins: Ipswich Town

 Following a trial in December 2018, Dawkins signed for Ipswich Town in January 2019 on a short-term deal, with the option of an additional 12 months.
 He was released at the end of the 2018–19 season after making just 2 substitute appearances for the club.

 Monterey Bay

-After a nearly three year absence from club football, Dawkins was announced as a signing for USL Championship expansion side Monterey Bay FC on 15 March 2022.
+After a nearly three-year absence from club football, Dawkins was announced as a signing for USL Championship expansion side Monterey Bay FC on 15 March 2022.
 Dawkins had previously played under manager Frank Yallop during his initial loan spell with the San Jose Earthquakes, and assistant manager Ramiro Corrales was also his teammate at the time.
-On 23 July 2022, Dawkins scored his first goal for Monterey Bay during a 2-0 victory over New York Red Bulls II.
+On 23 July 2022, Dawkins scored his first goal for Monterey Bay during a 2–0 victory over New York Red Bulls II.
+In the summer of 2024, Dawkins became head coach of Monterey Bay FC 2 ahead of its second ever season.
+Monterey Bay FC 2 is the club's pre-professional second team which plays in USL League Two.
+Dawkins announced his retirement on 1 August 2024 and was named interim head coach for Monterey Bay's match against the Tampa Bay Rowdies.

 International career

+Dawkins made seven appearances for the England under-16 side between 2002 and 2003, scoring once.
+He featured in the Victory Shield, Walkers International Tournament, and in the David Carins Memorial Trophy in County Antrim, Northern Ireland.
+He made two appearances for the England under-17 side in 2003, playing in the Pepsi International Tournament.

 Dawkins made his international debut for Jamaica on 26 May 2014 against Serbia at the Red Bull Arena in New Jersey.
 He scored his first goal for Jamaica in a 2–2 draw with Egypt on 4 June 2014 at Leyton Orient.
-Dawkins scored a last minute winner to see Jamaica through to the next round of qualifying stages with a spectacular volley against Nicaragua.
+Dawkins scored a last-minute winner to see Jamaica through to the next round of qualifying stages with a spectacular volley against Nicaragua.